gopheracademy/gopheracademy-web/content/advent-2016/exposing-go-on-the-internet.md

 You're not running an insecure HTTP server on the Internet in 2016.
 So you need `crypto/tls`.
 The good news is that it's [now really fast][gap] (as you've seen in a [previous article on this blog][bench]), and its security track record so far is excellent.

 The default settings resemble the *Intermediate* recommended configuration of the [Mozilla guidelines][mozilla].
-However, you should still set `PreferServerCipherSuites` to ensure safer and faster ciphersuites are preferred, and `CurvePreferences` to avoid unoptimized curves: a client using `CurveP384` would cause up to a second of CPU to be consumed on our machines.
+However, you should still set `PreferServerCipherSuites` to ensure safer and faster cipher suites are preferred, and `CurvePreferences` to avoid unoptimized curves: a client using `CurveP384` would cause up to a second of CPU to be consumed on our machines.

 ```go
 &tls.Config{